pulumi/docs/reference/pkg/nodejs/@pulumi/azure/storage/index.md

 ```

-Defines the type of replication used for this storage account.
+The type of replication used for this storage account.

 <h3 class="pdoc-member-header">
 <a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/storage/getAccount.ts#L53">property accountTier</a>